emmily-development/bekin/README.md

 - Update holograms dynamically to reflect changing information.
 - Customize hologram appearance, position, and interactions.
 - High-performance and efficient hologram rendering.
-- Ray tracing-based interactions for the highest precision in player interactions.
+- ~~Ray tracing-based interactions for the highest precision in player interactions.~~
+- PR-Tree-based indexing for clickable lines, ensuring the highest precision in player interactions.

 ## TO-DO

-- PR-Tree-based hologram indexing
+- Loader API
+- Loader implementations for JSON, TOML and YAML

 ## Getting Started